ignatandrei/appSettingsEditor/README.md

 # appSettingsEditor
 app settings editor - powered by Roslyn

- ** C# 9.0 ONLY **
+## What it does
 	Autogenerates controller API for appsettings.json

+	Optional, it has also an endpoint for a HTML GUI editor

+	This is how swagger looks :

+	And you can browse to /settingsUI to have this editor ( powered by https://github.com/json-editor/json-editor )

+## How to use

   Add 2 NUGET  references:

   appSettingEditorAPI
   appSettingsEditor

-	The csproj looks like this
+For your convenience, please add to the csproj :

 ```xml